Skip to main content

 Clinical Coordinator

-Kinda Kadour is the Clinical Coordinator for the PA Program.
-She joined the OSU-CHS PA Program in April 2021.
-She is responsible for coordination of clinical rotations.
-Kinda has a bachelor’s degree in Psychology from the University Lyon 2 in France.
+Connor Kunze is the Clinical Coordinator for the PA Program.
+He joined the OSU-CHS PA Program in April 2026.
+He is responsible for coordination of clinical rotations.
+Connor has a technical degree in 3D Design and Animation from Tulsa Tech.

 Academic Assistant